google.com, pub-9101343179293371, DIRECT, f08c47fec0942fa0

 No votes so far!
 Be the first to rate this post.

-Polished vs Unpolished Rice: A Complete Guide to Differences, Benefits & Selection
+Polished vs Unpolished Rice: Easy Guide to Know the Difference

 Polished vs Unpolished Rice

 What is Polished Rice?
-Meaning & Rice Polishing Process
+Meaning & How Rice is Polished

-1 Rice Polisher Machine – After dehusking, brown rice enters a rice polisher.
+1. Rice Polisher Machine – After removing the husk, the brown rice goes into a rice polisher.

-2 Friction and Buffing – The rice kernels rub against screens, removing the bran layer.
+2. Friction and Buffing – The rice kernels rub against surfaces to remove the bran layer.

-3 Cooling and Dust Removal – A suction fan cools the rice and removes dust particles.
+3. Cooling and Dust Removal – A fan cools the rice and blows away dust.

-4 Desired Polish Level – The degree of polishing can be adjusted, affecting texture, color, and nutrient retention.
+4. Adjusting Polish Level – The polishing can be changed to get different smoothness, color, and some nutrient retention.

 Rice Polishing Process